sungyi98/Project/README.md

 ### 1. Calculate Distance Functions
 > _cal_dist(P1,P2):_
-* cal_dist() is a function that calculate the distance between two points based on the Euclidean distance.
-Given two points (P1 and P2) consisting of a pair of X and Y, the distance between the two points is calculated and returned
+* _cal_dist()_ is a function that calculate the distance between two points based on the _Euclidean distance_.
+Given two points (P1 and P2) consisting of a pair of X and Y, the distance between these two points is calculated and returned
 ```python
 def cal_dist(P1,P2):
     dist = np.sqrt(np.sum((P1 - P2) ** 2))